vindarel/ABStock/README.md

 ```

 Now, whenever you edit some CSS or JS, you see the results instantly in the browser.

+### Use the API

+ABStock defines API endpoints, free for the developer to use to create new applications:

+- `/api/v1/selection.json`
+- `/api/v1/lastcreated.json`

 ## Issues and feature requests